 Since the weather is usually sunny, you will spend most of the stay in bathing suits, so bring even a few of them.
-You will spend most time on board barefoot, but it’s good to pack some flip-flops and trainers for hikes.
+You will spend most time on board barefoot, but you will need proper shoes for the trek on Komodo/Rinca island.

 Occasionally, it can get a little bit cool in the evenings, so a light top is useful to have.